Wyatt Gallagher

 In the fall of 2013, my last quarter at SCAD in Savannah, I brought Ameer Carter and Joseph Albanese together with me to build an app for iOS, as part of a custom course advised by professor Josephine Leong.

 Boldened, originally Feels, was designed to help its users "make happier decisions."
 TechCrunch's Sarah Perez declared it "the pro/con list for the emoticon generation."
-Using emoticons for rating, rather than harder-to-understand numeric scores or percentages, Boldened made decisions with a lot of options or lots of data easier to understand.
+Using emoticons for rating, rather than harder-to-understand numeric scores or percentages, Boldened made decisions with a lot of options or lots of data more relatable.

 Concept

 The initial concept for Boldened came as the three of us were deciding on what to build.
-We had several solid options whiteboarded out in a decision matrix, and we were looking for an interesting problem that had big potential.
+We were looking for a problem that was both common in life and interesting to us.
+We whiteboarded our favorite ideas into a decision matrix.
 After a few hours of debate, I realized that we were probably staring at our app the whole time: an app for decisions.
 Putting that idea on the board was a mere formality.
 I think once I said it, we all knew that would be our direction.

 We agreed to a simple grading system with Professor Leong: If we successfully submitted the app to the App Store by the end of the last class session, we would all receive 100%.
 If we didn't, we would all fail.